phetsims/vector-addition/doc/model.md

 * scale or rotate a vector by dragging its tip (constrained to the scene's grid)
 * component vectors cannot be directly manipulated

-There are 2 "snap modes" that determine which vector quantities snap to integer values.
-Selection of the snap mode is controlled by the radio buttons at the lower-right of the screen.
+There are 2 "scenes", each with a "snap mode" that determine which vector quantities snap to integer values.
+Selection of the scene is controlled by the radio buttons at the lower-right of the screen.

-In Cartesian snap mode:
+In the Cartesian scene:

 * 3 vectors can be created, labeled a&#8407;, b&#8407;, and c&#8407;
 * vector x and y components snap to integer values
 * the sum is a&#8407; + b&#8407; + c&#8407; = s&#8407;

-In Polar snap mode:
+In the Polar scene:

 * 3 vectors can be created, labeled d&#8407;, e&#8407;, and f&#8407;
 * vector magnitude snaps to integer values